 A Naturally Fractured Reservoir (NFR) is defined as a reservoir in which naturally occurring fractures either have or are predicted to have a significant effect on reservoir fluid flow (Nelson, 2001).
 The author classifies NFRs according to the relevance of the fractures to the fluid flow, that is: Type 1 – fractures are essential for drainage, providing essential porosity and permeability; Types 2 and 3 – fractures offer essential or assistance permeability enhancement (both the fracture network and the matrix continuum contribute to fluid flow); Type 4 – fractures negatively impact fluid flow as barriers or as a high-conducting path, incurring in a strong flow anisotropy.

 Identifying the NFR type is the first step to optimally translate the fractures into the models.
-In type 1, for example, the fracture network controls the overall reservoir drainage, likely with fluid channeling and slow matrix imbibition; in Type 3, on the other limit, fluid flow is likely to occur more homogeneously, as matrix-matrix flow is non-negligible.
+In Type 1, for example, the fracture network controls the overall reservoir drainage, likely with fluid channeling and slow matrix imbibition; in Type 3, on the other limit, fluid flow is likely to occur more homogeneously, as matrix-matrix flow is non-negligible.

 Man-made HFs are engineering-designed and positioned across the well to enhance well productivity or injectivity.
 They are mostly considered tensile in nature and are supported either by added proppant or wall roughness in case of nonuniform acidizing.
 The uncertainties in HF geometry are bounded by operational parameters, analog wells, well logs, and pressure tests.
 It is reasonable to assume planar geometry, although some authors show HF is rarely planar and is, in fact, a complex network to be calibrated to an effective planar representation (Fisher et al., 2005; Gale et al., 2024; Guerrero et al., 2022; Manchanda et al., 2020).